HabibMrad/deep_ancestry/README.md

 # deep ancestry
-Global ancestry inference with deep learning
+Tool for inferring global ancestry proportions in admixed samples using deep learning